cxshang/ITEM/README.md

 igraph0.6.5 and python-igraph 0.6.5 <br>
 openmp <br>
 C++ STL <br>
-ITEM also uses the log function in fmath.hpp, which can be found at https://github.com/herumi/fmath <br>
+ITEM also uses the log function in fmath.hpp, which can be found at https://github.com/herumi/fmath , <br>
-You should download fmath.hpp and save it in this directory. <br>
+you should download fmath.hpp and save it in this directory. <br>
 <br>
 Above softwares (may be higher versions) must be install before running ITEM. <br>
 <br>